Vespasian: The emperor who saved Rome

 After his death, Vespasian was deified by the Senate and his memory was honoured with public statues and coins.

-His name was also given to a number of public works projects, including the Colosseum.
+The name of his new dynasty was also given to a number of public works projects, including the Colosseum, known as the Flavian Amphitheatre.

 Further reading